macieklamberski/fast-xml-parser-benchmarks/README.md

 ### Summary

 High-impact optimization that replaces character-by-character string concatenation with array push + join pattern.
 Eliminates thousands of intermediate string allocations for large text nodes.
-This provides **3-9% time improvement** and **~1% memory reduction for moderate text** (this benchmark) or **15-20% for large text nodes** (10KB+, not tested here).
+This provides **3-9% time improvement** and reduces allocation pressure by avoiding intermediate string copies.
 The benefit scales directly with text node size.
 All 287 tests pass - fully backward compatible.